chocolatechimps/newsbot/README.md

 Download the repo `git clone <repo>`

-Make an enviornment `conda env create -n YOURNAMEHERE` and activate it `conda activate YOURNAMEHERE`
+Make an enviornment `conda create -n YOURNAMEHERE` and activate it `conda activate YOURNAMEHERE`

 Install all the dependencies `pip install -r requirements.txt`